2009 Hezbollah plot in Egypt: Egyptian

 Egypt's reaction was hostile.
 President Hosni Mubarak issued a strong statement denouncing the Lebanese group and its supporters.
 "They [Hezbollah and Iran] aspire to impose their influence on our Arab world by introducing hostile elements into the region, in efforts to threaten Egypt's national security," Mubarak said.
 He added, "[W]e will uncover their plot; beware of Egypt's wrath."
 In addition, the Egyptian newspaper Al-Ahram claimed that Iran, Syria, and Qatar were working to overthrow the Egyptian government.

 Hezbollah

 Hezbollah said one of the men was indeed one of their operatives, but that he had been trying to smuggle weapons into Gaza for Hamas.
 The group said the terror plot claims were "fabricated" to "sully Hezbollah’s image" and that the allegations were retaliation for Hezbollah's comments during Operation Cast Lead.

 Sudan

 A Sudanese official claimed rebel groups had collaborated with Hezbollah in smuggling weapons to Egypt.
 He condemned “any sabotage to a country’s sovereignty under any circumstances”.

 Convictions

-On April 28, 2010, 26 men were convicted of planning the attacks and given sentences from six months to life imprisonment.
+On April 28, 2010, 26 men were convicted by a State Security court of planning the attacks and given sentences from six months to life imprisonment.
 Four men were convicted in absentia.